David-Byrne/SADD/docs/report/implementation.md

 ### Websocket

-The websocket service is written in JavaScript using Node.js, since its event based model matches the service's main use cases.
+The websocket service is written in JavaScript using Node.js, since its event-based model matches the service's main use cases.
 It uses the Redis and WS libraries to connect to the cache and create a websocket.
 When it is started up, it connects to the cache and subscribes to messages about any updates that occur.
 Whenever a value in the cache is updated by the analyser, it is notified of the change and it broadcasts the new value to all connected clients.

 ```` javascript
 this.redisSub.on('message', (channel, action) => {